dtjohnso/Student-Writing-Helps/_posts/2014-11-12-converting-old-documents-to-use-unicode.md

 ## Greek

-*[Update 2019-08-22]: It has been several years since I wrote this post, and I'm not confident about any of the options listed below this line any longer.
+*Update 2019-08-22: It has been several years since I wrote this post, and I'm not confident about any of the options listed below this line any longer.
 However, the links still work and point to the same sources that they did when I wrote this, so I leave them in here in case they might help someone out in the future.
 I have personally tested Randy Leedy's macro above as of this date, and can confirm that it works well and that the code is well-constructed.*

 * [Greek Legacy Fonts to Unicode Converters](http://bibleandtech.blogspot.com/2010/05/greek-legacy-fonts-to-unicode.html) - Compilation of conversion tools for converting legacy Greek fonts to Unicode.